Submission deadlines for 2022:

-A funding opportunity of up to £500 is available for Early Career Researchers (postdoctoral, fixed-term research fellow or fixed-term academic appointment) in the disciplines of environmental, applied, and bio mineralogy to support career development by enabling ECRs to undertake independent research.
-In that context, these funds may facilitate new pilot research or new commercialization of research into industry.
+A funding opportunity of up to £500 is available for Early Career Researchers (postdoctoral, fixed-term research fellow, fixed-term academic appointment, or an equivalent early career staff position) in the disciplines of environmental, applied, and bio mineralogy to support career development by enabling ECRs to undertake independent research.
+In that context, these funds may facilitate new pilot research or new commercialisation of research into industry.
 Awards are expected to lead to publication/collaboration/research funding applications.

 The bursary may be used for: